 St Christopher's will provide foster carers with all the information they receive about the child, together with information regarding the supervision and support they will receive.
 Foster carers will undergo an annual review of their performance.
 After their first year as foster carers this review will be presented to the Fostering Panel.
 Thereafter, if there are significant issues, subsequent reviews will be submitted to Panel.
-In addition the Manager will periodically submit a random selection of reviews to Panel in order that Panel can be satisfied that reviews continue to be conducted in line with good practice.
-All reviews are undertaken by an Independent Reviewing Officer.
+In addition, the Manager will periodically submit a random selection of reviews to Panel in order that Panel can be satisfied that reviews continue to be conducted in line with good practice.
+All reviews are undertaken by an Independent Review Chair.
+Review meetings and panel meetings may take place either face to face or on a digital platform.
+It is expected that were there have been concerns or difficulties, or where initial approval is being considered that the meetings will take place face to face whenever possible.